ankit3388/GenSecretKey/README.md

 ## Introduction

-During my second-year , after completing the *Object-Oriented Effective Java Programming* course, I wanted to build something practical to apply my skills.
+During 3rd-year , after completing the *Object-Oriented Effective Java Programming* course, I wanted to build something practical to apply my skills.
 One night, while explaining to my father the importance of strong Secret key for social media accounts, I got the idea of creating a random password generator.

 A week later, the initial version was ready.
 Later, I added a **password strength checker** to evaluate the Secret key based on security criteria.
 However, I realized that the console-based interface was not user-friendly for non-technical users.
 To improve accessibility, I developed a **GUI version**, which is available in the [Password-Services repository](#).